shk36/PPG_Waveform_Validation/README.md

 - Peaks in the PPG signal are identified using *arr.detect_peaks(data, hz)*, and segments (beats) between peaks are extracted.
 - For each beat, the gradient is calculated.
 Using *check_gradient*, the code calculates the proportion of gradient segments that meet an increasing threshold.
 - The code then calculates the proportion of beats where this increasing pattern exceeds 0.7.
 If at least 70% of beats meet this criterion, the waveform is flagged as abnormal.
-- The result (True for abnormal and False for normal) can be used to filter out suspected M Device-origin waveforms.
+- The result (True for abnormal and False for normal) can be used to filter out suspected M-device-origin waveforms.

 ### Detected Abnormal PPG Waveform